 Australia and the ROK are natural partners as democracies with complementary economies and common strategic interests.

 The first recorded contact between Australia and Korea took place in 1889, when Australian missionaries landed at Busan.
 Australian photographer George Rose travelled the length of the peninsula in 1904 and photographed the country and people.
 Today, his images of everyday Korean life, clothing and customs form a valuable part of Korea's documentary history.

 The Australia–ROK relationship was strengthened by Australia's participation in the United Nations (UN) Commissions on Korea (beginning in 1947) and in the Korean War (1950-53).
-More than 18,000 Australian troops served under UN command and 340 Australians died during the Korean War.
+Approximately 17,000 Australian troops served under UN command (1950-56) and 340 Australians died during the Korean War.
 Australian veterans of the Korean War regularly travel to the Republic of Korea as part of the Ministry of Patriots and Veterans Affairs (MPVA) sponsored Veterans revisit program.